Background and History of NAT

 Application Areas:

-• Operating internal web, mail, game servers while providing services externally
+- Operating internal web, mail, game, and FTP servers while providing services externally and hiding actual server IPs.

-• Configuring remote access environments through port forwarding
+- Configuring remote access environments through port forwarding to safely use SSH, RDP, VNC, etc. from external locations.

-• Maintaining a balance between internal network security and external service provision through DMZ (Demilitarized Zone) configuration
+- Maintaining a balance between internal network security and external service provision through DMZ (Demilitarized Zone) configuration, limiting damage scope in case of security incidents.

 Characteristics:

-• Enables service provision without exposing the actual IP addresses of internal servers.
+- Enables service provision without exposing actual IP addresses of internal servers, improving security and making it difficult for attackers to identify internal network structure.

-• Multiple internal servers can be exposed externally with a single public IP, achieving both IP address conservation and server operation.
+- Multiple internal servers can be exposed externally with a single public IP, achieving both IP address conservation and server operation while significantly reducing costs for acquiring public IPs.

-• Can enhance security by combining with detailed firewall rules to allow access only to specific services.
+- Can enhance security by combining with detailed firewall rules to allow access only to specific services, minimizing attack surface by blocking all unnecessary ports.

-• In large-scale service environments, multiple intertwined DNAT rules can increase management complexity.
+- In large-scale service environments, hundreds of intertwined DNAT rules can increase management complexity with potential rule conflicts or priority issues.

 5. SNAT (Source NAT)